JJJHolscher/jupyter-and-dioxus/README.md

 I don't want to burden the end user with keeping track of any state.
 The cost of that is that the `dioxus_widget.init` function cannot be called twice.
 You get to load 1 package, and that package should contain all the dioxus components you'd want to invoke later.
 To me, this is obviously flawed, but for my personal purposes it will do.
 This facet might (breakingly) change later.

+> Can I call dioxus_widget.init() twice?

+No sorry, see previous Q-A pair.

 > What is the status of this repo?